 So, what can we do?

 The complexity of global supply chains makes it tricky for consumers to verify whether the angora wool that our sweater is made from comes from ethical or unethical sources.

 Luckily, corporations are starting to recognise this too, with a number of major brands (including ASOS) discontinuing sourcing products made from angora wool until the industry steps up its ethical standards.
 Good On You also marks down any use of angora by brands the same amount as fur use, and we don’t consider it an ethical fabric for garments.

-You can ensure your winter warmers are ethical by checking the tags of your sweaters and choosing knitwear made from natural fibres with lower impacts on the planet, people, and animals; organic cotton is a good choice and the Good On You app helps you uncover brands who perform better on the issues you care about.
+You can ensure your winter warmers are ethical by checking the tags of your sweaters and choosing knitwear made from natural fibres with lower impacts on the planet, people, and animals, and leaving fur exactly where it belongs: on the backs of the animals who grew it.